-- (1) At any time after the presentation of a winding-up petition, and before a winding-up order has been made, the Company, or creditor or other person liable to contribute to the assets of the Company, may: - (a) where any action or proceeding against the Company is pending in the Court, apply to the Court for a stay of proceedings therein; and - (b) where any other action or proceeding is pending against the Company, apply to the Court having jurisdiction to wind up the Company to restrain further proceedings in the action or proceeding, and the Court to which the application is so made may (as the case may be) stay, sist or restrain the proceedings accordingly on such terms as it thinks fit.
+- (1) At any time after an application for winding-up has been made, and before a winding-up order has been issued, the Company, creditor or other person liable to Contribute to the assets of the Company, may: - (a) where any action or proceeding against the Company is pending in the Court, apply to the Court for a stay of proceedings therein; and - (b) where any other action or proceeding is pending against the Company, apply to the Court to restrain any further action or proceeding, and the Court may stay, desist or restrain the proceedings accordingly on such terms as it thinks fit.

-- (2) The Court may at any time after an order for winding up, on the application either of the Liquidator or any creditor or shareholder or other person liable to contribute to the assets of the Company, and on proof to the satisfaction of the Court that all proceedings in the winding up ought to be stayed make an order staying the proceedings, either altogether or for a limited time, on such terms and conditions as the Court thinks fit. - (3) A copy of every order made under this Article shall forthwith be forwarded by the Company to the Registrar.
+- (2) The Court may at any time after an order for winding up, on the application either of the Liquidator or any creditor or Shareholder or other person liable to Contribute to the assets of the Company, and on proof to the satisfaction of the Court that all proceedings in the winding up ought to be stayed make an order staying the proceedings, either altogether or for a limited time, on such terms and conditions as the Court thinks fit. - (3) A copy of every order made under this Article shall immediately be forwarded by the Company to the Registrar and where the Company is an Authorised Person to the DFSA.